Pinched Nerve – Causes and Treatment at Brunswick Heads Physio

 Trapped nerves can be caused by surrounding tissues pressing against the nerve causing irritation or compression.
 All of the below tissues can contribute towards the issue:

 - Arthritic Spurs

-The condition can occur anywhere within the body, but to reduce your risk you should ensure that you maintain a healthy posture, stretch regularly (particularly for the neck and lower back) and taking regular breaks when performing repetitive tasks.
+To help reduce your risk you should also ensure that you maintain a healthy lifestyle, stretch regularly and take regular movement breaks when sitting for long periods.

 Treatment for Pinched Nerves at Brunswick Heads Physio